-You want to save that downloaded setup program before you delete it.
+I recommend you save that downloaded setup program somewhere before you delete it from your hard drive.

-The issue is very simple: if you ever need to set up the program again, you’ll need the set-up program to do so.
+The issue is simple: if you ever need to set up the program again, you’ll need the setup program to do so.

-When you have physical media – like an installation DVD – you can simply keep that somewhere and pull it out when needed.
-However, if you routinely delete set-up files before saving them somewhere, when it comes time to set up that program again, you might be out of luck.
+When you have physical media, like an installation DVD, you can keep it somewhere and grab it when needed.
+If you routinely delete set-up files before saving them somewhere else, when it comes time to set up that program again, you might be out of luck.

 The most common scenario for needing that download again is getting a new machine.
-You’ll probably want to install that software on your new computer.
+You’ll probably want to install the software on your new computer.

 The second most common scenario?
-Reinstalling an existing machine from scratch because of a bad malware infection, or because the hard drive died and you didn’t have a backup.
-The instructions for a complete reinstall are pretty simple: reinstall Windows, and then reinstall all your applications.
-If you don’t have the download, you might not be able to do that second step for some programs.
+Reinstalling an existing machine from scratch because of a bad malware infection, or because the hard drive died and you didn’t have a backup image.
+The instructions for a complete reinstall are pretty simple: reinstall Windows and then reinstall all your applications.
+If you don’t have the download, you might not be able to complete that second step.

 Download it again

-The most common objection to needing to save downloads is simply that you can always download it again.
+The most common objection to saving downloads is that you can always download it again.

 Always?
 I don’t think so.

-- Software that you purchase in download form can often only be downloaded for a limited time.
+- Software you purchase in downloaded form can often only be downloaded for a limited time.

-- You may have need for the specific version of the software that you have installed – something you may not even realize until that version is no longer available for download.
+- You may have need for the specific version of the software that you have installed — something you may not even realize until that version is no longer available for the download you need.

 - The vendor can go out of business.
 (This happens more often than you think.)

-The safest thing to do is to save or archive those downloaded programs somewhere.
+The safest thing to do is so easy: just save or archive those downloaded programs somewhere.